kyle-tennison/notes/independent study/classic mechanics/Lagrange's Equations.md

 This equation is called *Lagrange's Equation*.
 If the *Lagrangian* is known for a mechanical system, [eq.
 7](#^eq-7) will yield the relationships of coordinates, velocities, and accelerations.

+The derivation of this is described in more detail in [Deriving Euler-Lagrange Equation](Calculus%20of%20Variations.md#Deriving%20Euler-Lagrange%20Equation).

 #### Summing Lagrangians

 [Equation 7](#^eq-7) is a second order partial differential equation.
 For this reason, the general solution contains $2\cdot s$ arbitrary constants; two for each physical degree of freedom.
 These arbitrary constants can be determined in a few ways, one of which is knowledge of coordinates and velocities at a given instant.